Aman9das/Aman9das/README.md

+## Hello!
+I am Aman.

+A student from India.
+Trying to help out projects I love, and spread FOSS awareness.

+Thanks for stopping by :)

 [![Aman's GitHub stats](https://github-readme-stats.vercel.app/api?username=Aman9das)](https://github.com/anuraghazra/github-readme-stats)
 <!--
 **Aman9das/Aman9das** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.